Greetings one and all! The time has finally come to regale you with the tales from the Epic Road Trip (later referred to as ERT)!

 A natural first stop on the ERT was a visit to nearby Lyon, which is an ancient city full of fascinating art and architecture – particularly when it comes to learning about the influence of the silk trade.
 Our walking tour here will take you to some of its most historic sights – both above ground and below!

 The board game favourite around the world is actually based on a real place – and our scheduled next stop.
 Carcassonne is one of the finest medieval castles in the world, and one of the most beautiful locations on the famous Canal du Midi – a historically busy waterway linking the Mediterranean to the Atlantic.
-Don’t miss our guide on what to see in this time travelling town.
+Don’t miss our guide on what to see in this time traveling town.

 Andorra and the Drive of Doom!